SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/01-01-02-Environment.md

 Based on your web application, you may want to restrict access to it.
 Access can be restricted by using the `<ipSecurity>` element and providing a list of IP address to allow.

+> If you would like to whitelist azure resources, the [Azure Datacenter IP Address Ranges](https://msdn.microsoft.com/en-us/library/azure/dn175718.aspx) are available online.

 {% include html-alert-ip-security-docs.md %}

 {% gist SyntaxC4/0d7185b30acf477c2033 web.ipsecurity.config %}